Skip to content

 • general marketing in science

-We will identify the characteristics of effective strategies that drive traffic and improve the conversion rates from visitors to leads and from leads into customers.
-Many of these strategies have been taken from successful life science consulting firms and pharma marketing companies and form the current 'best practice' in science marketing.
+We will identify the characteristics of practical strategies that drive traffic and improve the conversion rates from visitors to leads and from leads into customers.
+Many of these strategies have been taken from successful life science consulting firms and pharma marketing companies, forming the current 'best practice' in science marketing.

 Digital Marketing